-Chapter 48 from the Ama audiobook
+Chapter 48 of Ama

 Lilith must have let the caretaker live, because the horrendous sounds started again before Jason escaped the darkness.
 He fled the cave and didn’t stop running until he could no longer hear the despairing screams.